Command & Control

 and explicitly subscribing for commands.
 For devices sending messages via HTTP or CoAP, this means using the

-(“time till disconnect”) parameter when sending an event or telemetry message, thereby indicating how long the device
+(time till disconnect) parameter when sending an event or telemetry message, thereby indicating for how long the device

 will wait for a command message.

-The protocol adapter will then forward a notification to the Business Application about the device being able to receive commands and for how long.
+The protocol adapter will then forward a notification to downstream business applications about the device being able to receive commands and for how long.

-The Business Application can send a command to such a device via the used messaging network.
+An application can send a command to such a device via the used messaging infrastructure.
 Hono will receive the command by means of the Command Router component and will forward it to the protocol adapter instance that the device is connected to.
 The protocol adapter will then send the command to the device.
 In case of a request/response command, the device is expected to send back a command response message.

-When the device explicitly ends the command subscription, the protocol adapter will send a corresponding notification to the Business Application.
+When the device explicitly ends the command subscription, the protocol adapter will send a corresponding notification to downstream applications.

 Command & Control involving a gateway

-When sending commands, the northbound applications do not have to know to which gateway the command target device is connected to.
-The application sends the command with the device address and Hono will direct the command to a gateway that has subscribed for such commands and that is configured to act on behalf of the command target device.
+When sending commands, applications do not need to know to which gateway the command target device is connected to.
+An application sends the command with the device address and Hono will direct the command to a gateway that has subscribed for such commands and that is configured to act on behalf of the command target device.
 If there are multiple matching gateways, the one that the command target device was last connected to is chosen.
 The information about which gateways are subscribed and which gateway a device has last communicated by is managed via the Command Router API.

 Message flow using AMQP messaging network

-The following sections and the contained sequence diagrams give an overview of a device indicating its availability for receiving commands, of a business application sending a command to the device and of the device sending back a command response.
+The following sections and the contained sequence diagrams provide an overview of a device indicating its availability for receiving commands, of an application sending a command to the device and of the device sending back a command response.

 Device indicating availability to receive commands

-When the device subscribes for commands (1), the protocol adapter registers the command consumer with the Command Router service, associating the device with its protocol adapter instance identifier (2).
+When the Device subscribes for commands (1), the Protocol Adapter registers the command consumer with the Command Router service, associating the device with its protocol adapter instance identifier (2).
 The Command Router service creates a receiver link scoped to the device’s tenant (3) if it doesn’t exist yet.
-Following that, the notification about the device subscription is sent to the business application via the AMQP messaging network (4).
+Following that, the notification about the device subscription is sent to the Application via the AMQP messaging network (4).